-Do you dread your middle of the night pumping session?
-No one enjoys them – waking up and hooking yourself up to a breast pump at 3AM isn’t anyone’s idea of fun.
-It doesn’t have to be terrible, though!
-Here are three ways to make middle of the night pumping sessions easier – and get back to sleep faster after you’re done pumping.
+Do you hate your middle of the night pumping session?
+Waking up and setting yourself up to pump at 3AM isn’t most people’s idea of fun.
+It doesn’t have to be terrible, though.
+Here are some tips to make pumping at night easier.

-One option is to wake up, hook yourself up to pump with a hands-free bra, position yourself in a comfy chair, and doze right back off to sleep.
+One option (if you’re pumping at night while baby sleeps) is to wake up, set yourself up to pump with a hands-free pumping bra, and see if you can go back to sleep.

 Here the goal is to stay awake for your pumping session, but to do so in a way that makes it easier for you to fall back asleep when you’re done pumping.

-- One good option to entertain yourself while pumping is listening to a podcast or an audiobook, since looking at the light from your cell phone can shift your sleep schedule and make it harder to get REM sleep.
-(If you need to listen for your baby, use one earbud and leave the other out!)
+One good option to entertain yourself while pumping at night is listening to a podcast or an audiobook, since looking at the light from your cell phone can shift your sleep schedule and make it harder to get REM sleep.

 In this scenario, you wake up completely, turn the lights on, etc. Maybe you’re also feeding the baby at this time, or you don’t like the idea of falling asleep while pumping or pumping in the dark.